CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 ### Setup: Forward Realized Volatility

-Let $\mathrm{RV}^{(24h)}_t$ denote the 24-hour realized vol computed from hourly returns ending in time $t$, as defined earlier.
-I construct a forwards looking target by shifting the series one step ahead:
+Let $\mathrm{RV}^{(24h)}_t$ denote the 24-hour realized vol computed from hourly returns ending at time $t$, as defined earlier.
+I construct a forward-looking target by shifting the series one step ahead:

 $$